 But you can also be too hard on yourself.
 If you’re constantly beating yourself up over something you’ve done in the past, it’s likely hurting your happiness.

-This topic is closely related to rumination, which means to repetitively and passively focus on symptoms of distress and its possible causes and consequences.
-If you’re constantly beating yourself up over something, chances are you are ruminating without being aware of it.
+This topic is closely related to rumination, which means to repetitively and passively focus on symptoms of distress and their possible causes and consequences.
+If you're constantly beating yourself up over something, chances are you are ruminating without being aware of it.

 Rumination leads to depression